-Commercial Sexual Exploitation is the second largest crime in the world1—AND IN THE U.S.2 An esteemed 16-24K are entered into it on any given day in Chicagoland.
+Commercial Sexual Exploitation is the second largest crime in the world1—AND IN THE U.S.2 An estimated 16-24K are entered into it on any given day in Chicagoland.

 WHY?
 Because an entrepreneur can sell a drug or a gun once, but they can profit from trafficking a victim again and again and again.

 Research has shown that prostitution, previously and widely viewed as a business of consent between adult individuals, has now become, in fact, a form of human slavery.
 Most often, victims are enslaved in “the life” due to desperate circumstances – most often beginning with a sexually abusive or violent home – and/or the victims have been tricked, coerced, or held against their will and violently forced into performing sexual acts live or on-screen.
 Our highly sexualized culture lures men, boys, and some women to fuel the demand side of this equation as situational, addictive, or sadistic users of these victims.

 This modern day form of slavery, often called “sex trafficking”, most commonly preys upon vulnerable young people between the ages of 12 to 24 and is a multi-billion dollar business in the US.
 Entrepreneurs, including gang members, internet site providers, and, sadly, even “trusted” friends and relatives, have found a “product” that costs them little and can be sold over and over again.
 This crime, and the tragic deception underlying it, brings deep trauma and loss to all individuals involved – the victims, the users, and even the traffickers.
 All who are touched by this issue require justice, mercy, and compassion, along with practical help for healing and restoration.
 Due to the early age of entry and the extensive damage done to body, soul, and spirit, the victims often require a stable long term residential program with comprehensive services that promote healing, teach life skills, and restore to them to the life they were created to live.

 WHERE does sex trafficking happen?
 All around you!